 Concurrent delays are separate delays to critical activities occurring at the same time.
 When a non-excusable delay is concurrent with an excusable delay, the Contractor is not entitled to a time extension for the period the non-excusable delay is concurrent with the excusable delay.
-When a non-compensable delay is concurrent with a compensable delay, the Contractor is entitled to a contract time extension but not entitled to compensation for the period the non-compensable delay is concurrent with the compensable delay.
+When a non-compensable delay is concurrent with a compensable delay, the Contractor is entitled to a contract time extension but not entitled to compensation for the period the non-compensable delay is concurrent with the compensation for the period the non-compensable delay is concurrent with the compensation for the period the non-compensable delay is concurrent with the compensable delay.